How to Win Your Wife Back

 4. Be Honest with Yourself.

 This is a time to look at your contributions to marital problems.
 But not a time to be in hot pursuit and trying to make up for them.
 Don’t put her on a guilt trip or play on her sympathy.
 Instead, be honest with yourself about your part of the problems in the relationship and the things that you have done that have hindered your marriage.
 Don’t blame, defend yourself, deny your mistakes, or discredit her opinions and perceptions about things she says you have done that have frustrated, hurt, or irritated her.
 Of utmost importance, zip it up and just LISTEN.
 Empathize with her feelings and don’t try to make a bunch of promises and try to fix things now.
 She’s not ready for that yet, and it will only serve to push her away further.

 5. STOP ALL Negative Interactions.

-In the days ahead keep there must be a concentrated, all out effort to keep your opinions and feelings about your marital problems to yourself for now.
-Pray and as God for help and wisdom to do this.
+In the days ahead there must be a concentrated, all-out effort to keep your opinions and feelings about your marital problems to yourself for now.
+Pray and ask God for help and wisdom to do this.
 This is what will enable her to begin to open her heart to you.
 But you must stop pressuring her, stop criticizing her, stop invalidating her feelings.

 6. Don't Talk About Change - Demonstrate It!